uspki/policies/certificate-policy.md

 2. Officer
 3. Security

-These three roles are employed at the CA.  Separation of duties shall comply with 5.2.4, and requirements for two-person control with 5.2.2, regardless of the titles and numbers of Trusted Roles.
+These three roles are employed at the CA.  Separation of duties shall comply with 5.2.4, and requirements for two-person control with 5.2.2, regardless of the titles and numbers of trusted roles.

-The Administrator shall be responsible for
+The Administrator shall be responsible for:
 -  Installation, configuration, and maintenance of the CA
 -  Establishing and maintaining CA system accounts
 -  Configuring certificate profiles or templates and audit parameters